pencil-code/pencil-code/doc/paper/paper.md

 # Acknowledgements

-We acknowledge contributions from all submitters and their surporting funding agencies.
+We acknowledge contributions from all submitters and their supporting funding agencies.

 # References